rancher/docs/content/rancher/v2.x/en/installation/ha/helm-rancher/chart-options/_index.md

 Set the `auditLog.destination` to `hostPath` to forward logs to volume shared with the host system instead of streaming to a sidecar container.
 When setting the destination to `hostPath` you may want to adjust the other auditLog parameters for log rotation.

-### Import "local" Cluster
+### Import `local` Cluster

-By default Rancher server will detect and import the "local" cluster its running on.
-User with access to the "local" cluster will essentially have "root" access to all the clusters managed by Rancher server.
+By default Rancher server will detect and import the `local` cluster it's running on.
+User with access to the `local` cluster will essentially have "root" access to all the clusters managed by Rancher server.

 If this is a concern in your environment you can set this option to "false" on your initial install.